-You don’t often see rubber flooring in kitchens but it is actually a durable, stain resistant material that is very comfortable to walk on.
-Made from the sap of the para rubber tree, or formed from recycled rubber automobile tires, these floors do not suffer from water damage and are impervious to moisture and stain penetration.
+You don’t often see rubber flooring in kitchens, but why not?
+It's a highly durable, stain-resistant material that is very comfortable to walk on.
+Made from the sap of the para rubber tree, or formed from recycled rubber automobile tires, these floors are tough enough for gyms and weight rooms, so you know they can survive in a kitchen.